 Gustoweh Headdress Instructions

-An Eastern Woodland Gustoweh (“Real Hat”) is a traditional Native American headdress.
+An Eastern Woodlands Gustoweh (“Real Hat”) is a traditional Native American headdress.
 This is one of the most appropriate headdresses for Eastern Woodlands Indian Regalia.
 Follow these Gustoweh Headdress Instructions to make your own ‘Real Hat’!

 - Barred Wing Turkey Feathers about 20